OldManUmby/DungeonLegacy/docs/project/manuscript/01 Frontmatter/04 Introduction.md

 A tabletop roleplaying game (TTRPG or RPG) is not just a game; it's a collaborative storytelling experience that fosters a sense of community.
 These games bring together a group of players around a table, usually more than two, to embark on adventures in a fictional setting, much like a novel, TV series, or movie.

 Over the years, these games have evolved into the digital realm and are sometimes played around an online virtual tabletop.
-However, this digital shift is often less social and more tactical, completely degrading the original intent.

-*Dungeon Legacy* is not designed around the tactical experience but rather an old-school renaissance (OSR) experience.
+However, this digital shift is often less social and more tactical.
+Although it may be necessary to play online, *Dungeon Legacy* is not designed around the tactical experience but rather an old-school renaissance (OSR) experience.

 ## Dungeon Legacy

-*Dungeon Legacy* is a rules-lite tabletop roleplaying game system designed for storytelling, danger, and action flow, a return to non-tactical, theatre-of-the-mind gameplay.
-Adventures in *Dungeon Legacy* play fast and loose, and although maps and miniatures can be used, most game aids are minimal.
-However, unlike other OSR-style games, *Dungeon Legacy* still allows for a sundry of character features, supplemental rules, and tons of gear while covering many play styles and genres. *Dungeon Legacy* is highly customizable in many ways; easily add your own flavors and houserules.
+The ***Dungeon Legacy*** RPG is a rules-lite tabletop roleplaying game designed for storytelling, danger, and action flow, a return to non-tactical, theatre-of-the-mind gameplay.
+Adventures in *Dungeon Legacy* play fast and loose - rules as intended - and although maps and miniatures can be used, most game aids are minimal.
+However, unlike other OSR-style games, *Dungeon Legacy* still allows for a sundry of character options, supplemental rules, and tons of gear.
+Also, *Dungeon Legacy* is highly customizable; easily add your own flavors and houserules to expand the game even further.

 > ***Theatre-of-the-Mind.*** This style of play is where everything in-game is wholly imagined, taking place in the players' minds, and is at the heart of Dungeon Legacy.
 Here, the group can experience interactive adventures through the back-and-forth storytelling between the gamemaster and the players.
 Many modern rulesets rely on tactical rules that get in the way, interfering with the game's flow.
 These games use plotted landscapes, or virtual tabletops (VTTs), that are excessively tactical; it's like playing a video game in slow motion.
 Theatre-of-the-mind is non-tactical and allows players and gamemasters to describe actions in quick detail without worrying about the tactical rules.
 Although handouts, maps, and basic miniature placement can be used, theatre-of-the-mind allows gaming groups to concentrate more on the storylines, descriptions, and characterizations.
 This provides an opportunity to visualize and respond to everything in more detail and less time, allowing for more productive and enjoyable game sessions.
 In addition, the gamemaster will spend less time preparing the tools of the trade for each adventure.
 Many consider this mind’s eye approach the quintessential gaming style!

 ## Players & GM

-The players direct the actions of the heroes - a.k.a. player characters (PC or PCs), the protagonists trying to survive and thrive during the adventures.
-However, one player serves as the gamemaster (GM), whose sole job is to create and oversee the adventures, plus narrate the actions of the villains - a.k.a. non-player characters (NPC or NPCs) - the antagonists trying to undermind the heroes, this includes all beasts, bosses, and powers-that-be.
+The ***Players*** direct the actions of the **heroes** - a.k.a. player characters (PC or PCs), the protagonists trying to survive and thrive during the adventures.

+The ***Gamemaster (GM)*** directs the actions of the **villains** - a.k.a. non-player characters (NPC or NPCs) - the antagonists trying to undermine the heroes; this includes all beasts, bosses, and powers-that-be.
+It is the GM's sole responsibility to create an oversee the adventures.

 >***Player Safety.*** A gamemaster is usually more experienced and holds all the power, which comes with great responsibility.
 However, newer players will face dangers and unique challenges they may not be accustomed to or comfortable with.
 Before starting, both the gamemaster and the players should set any expectations they feel are essential.
 Always respect each other and pause the game when issues arise.
 Discuss what is happening and adjust things before proceeding with the game; a session zero can be used this way.
 Nuff Said.